Raku/raku-mode/README.md

 This includes any file with `perl6` in the shebang, as well as any file with a `.p6`, `.pm6`, or `.pl6` extension.
 It also applies to any `.pm`, `.pl`, and `.t` files whose first line of code looks like Perl 6.

+Start the REPL with <kbd>M-x perl6-repl RET</kbd>.
+The following
+keybindings are available to interact with the REPL:

+* <kbd>C-c C-c</kbd>: Send the current line to the REPL
+* <kbd>C-c C-r</kbd>: Send the selected region to the REPL
+* <kbd>C-c C-h</kbd>: Send the whole buffer to the REPL

+The REPL will start if needed with this keybindings.

 Use <kbd>M-x customize-group RET perl6</kbd> to customize Perl 6 Mode.